 The awards committee will make the final decision on the winner with the input of the Chairperson and President.

 The biennial Early Career Investigator Award recognizes an individual whose work as an early career scientist is contributing importantly to the field of brain injury.
 Candidates for this award must be no more than 10 years post-completion of terminal training.
-The awardee will receive free registration to the IBIA World Congress, an award acknowledging their accomplishment, and an IBIA membership.
+The awardee will receive free registration to the IBIA World Congress, a crystal award acknowledging their accomplishment, a two-year IBIA membership to IBIA, will be presented at the Congress during a general session.
 The awardee must attend the Congress to receive the award.

 The candidate must show that they have made a significant contribution to the field of brain injury in terms of any or all of the following: peer reviewed publications, therapeutic innovation(s), peer reviewed presentations at scientific meetings and/or educational/teaching contribution.